+Age and sex effects

 The dataset included individuals that had been ringed as chicks and hence were of exact known age, and individuals that had been ringed as full breeding adults and hence were ≥3 years old at first capture (Table S1).
 Since local ringing commenced in 2009 and shags regularly live up to ~15+ years, the available data do not yet cover the full likely age range, or hence allow detailed analyses of age-specific variation in migratory strategy or reproductive success.
 However, to capture coarse age structure, and thereby examine whether observed relationships between reproductive success and migratory strategy could potentially be confounded by age, we classified all focal individuals in each year as young adults (aged 3-4 years) or older adults (aged 5+ years).
 This classification was designed to capture expected lower reproductive success in young adults, as was apparent in exploratory analyses of a larger dataset on shags breeding on Isle of May, Scotland.